 The following order by the Commission is hereby recommended on the basis of the record concerning the above-captioned complaint:

-Approved by order of the Freedom of Information Commission at its special meeting of July 27, 1988.
+Approved by Order of the Freedom of Information Commission at its regular meeting of August 25, 1993.

 Acting Clerk of the Commission